offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 This is primarily an empirical finding: using too-small learning rates or too-large batch sizes from the start (all other hyper-parameters being fixed) is known to lead to worse generalization ([Bengio, 2012](https://arxiv.org/pdf/1206.5533.pdf); [Keskar et al., 2017](https://arxiv.org/abs/1609.04836)).

 A popular explanation for this phenomenon is  that the noise in gradient estimation during SGD is beneficial for generalization.
-(As noted, this noise tends to averages out when LR is very small.)
+(As noted, this noise tends to average out when LR is very small.)
 Many authors have suggested that the noise helps becauses it keeps the trajectory away from sharp minima which are believed to generalize worse, although there is some difference of opinion here ([Hochreiter&Schmidhuber, 1997](http://www.bioinf.jku.at/publications/older/3304.pdf); [Keskar et al., 2017](https://arxiv.org/abs/1609.04836); [Li et al., 2018](https://arxiv.org/abs/1712.09913); [Izmailov et al., 2018](https://arxiv.org/abs/1803.05407); [He et al., 2019](https://arxiv.org/pdf/1902.00744.pdf)).
 [Li et al., 2019](https://arxiv.org/abs/1907.04595) also gave an example (a simple two-layer net) where this observation of worse generalization due to small LR is mathematically proved and also experimentally verified.

 >CW 3) Modeling SGD via a Stochastic Differential Equation (SDE) in the continuous-time limit with a fixed Gaussian noise.
 Namely, think of SGD as a diffusion process that **mixes**  to some Gibbs-like distribution on trained nets.